Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 95: Fix: Add new feature component to align with standards. at 2025-01-29 10:49:33
 * Commit 96: Feat: Refactor code in dependencies to resolve issue. at 2025-01-29 15:01:33
 * Commit 97: CI: Improve styling of workflow for better readability. at 2025-01-29 10:26:39
+* Commit 98: Refactor: Refactor code in utility for better readability. at 2025-01-29 14:50:56